Kir Rian

 Kir Rian (she/her)

-Trauma-certified grief therapy in a mindful, collaborative space.
-Also specializing in illness and stress mgmt.
-Licensed in OR & WA.
+Trauma-certified therapy in a mindful, collaborative space.
+Also specializing in grief, illness, and stress mgmt.
+Fully licensed in OR & WA.

 Client Status